/

 Remember that dramatic price spike that cost customers who didn't switch an extra $436?
 It wasn't random—it was the direct result of Eversource's procurement system.
 Understanding this system is your first step toward avoiding costly surprises in the future.

-Eversource sets electricity rates through competitive auctions held twice yearly.
+Eversource sets electricity standard service rates through competitive auctions held multiple times per year.
 In these auctions, power generators, investment banks, and energy traders bid to supply electricity.
 Eversource secures power in stages, buying portions in multiple auctions to reduce market risk.
 The weighted average price from these auctions becomes the standard service rate that customers pay.
 Rates change on January 1 and July 1 each year, reflecting the results of these procurement auctions.

 Your monthly Eversource CT electricity bill has two main parts: supply charges and delivery charges.
 While delivery charges are set through regulatory processes, you have a choice when it comes to supply.
 You can either stay with Eversource's "standard service" rate or choose a different supplier.